Lua Voxel Manipulator

 • calc_lighting([p1, p2], [propagate_shadow]): Calculate lighting within the VoxelManip.

-• To be used only by a VoxelManip object from minetest.get_mapgen_object.
+• To be used only with a VoxelManip object from core.get_mapgen_object.

 • (p1, p2) is the area in which lighting is set, defaults to the whole area if left out or nil.
 For almost all uses these should be left out or nil to use the default.